 As my bone disease progressed and my disability worsened, it became clear we needed to think about how I could function better in the kitchen.
 Finding something incredibly comfortable to stand on, rather than tiles causing my legs to ache and swell and my fractured feet to scream, was soon an emergency.

 The kitchen floor was an area I wanted to do well and in keeping with my style.
 We found a lovely indoor/outdoor mat which matched my décor and was practical, but it still wasn’t soft enough.
 My husband had the idea of putting a yoga mat underneath it.
 It works perfectly and no one would ever know.

 The bathroom was a little more challenging.
 I knew I needed rails.
 I couldn’t stand safely in the shower, I couldn’t get on and off the toilet or stand in the bathroom to get dressed.

-We needed rails and lots of them.
-I didn’t want the bathroom to feel like I was in a nursing home.
+Not only did we need rails, but we needed lots of them.
+However, I didn’t want them to dominate the bathroom.
 I love a pretty bathroom.
-I had visions of white plastic looking handrails everywhere, and a white plastic toilet seat surround to help me get up and down.
+I had visions of white plastic looking handrails everywhere and a white plastic toilet seat surround to help me get up and down.

-I met with an Occupational Therapist and told her my concerns.
-I had design ideas to make some hand rails double as lovely towel rails, and the toilet seat rails to look like chair arms, fixed to the bathroom floor each side of the toilet.
+I met with my previous occupational therapist and told her my concerns.
+I had design ideas to make some hand rails double as lovely towel rails, and the toilet seat rails to look like chair arms, fixed to the bathroom floor, on each side of the toilet.
 I also wanted a stainless steel look.

 She listened to my ideas, and consulted with the company who was approved to provide and install the rails.